TCR registration (The Campaign Registry): How to Set It Up? The Definitive SMS Guide

 Is TCR registration required?

-If you are using text messages for business purposes, TCR registration is required.
+If you are using text messages for business purposes, TCR registration is required by August 31, 2023.
 This includes American businesses and Canadian businesses contacting American contacts.
-In fact, if you send text messages without registering with TCR, you'll be vulnerable to legal action from regulatory agencies and penalties from the TCR itself.
-Mobile carriers can even block your text messages from reaching your intended recipients.
+In fact, if you send text messages without registering with TCR, mobile carriers will block your text messages from reaching your intended recipients.

 TCR works with mobile carriers to register and manage numbers businesses use to send text messages.
 The goal of the TCR registration process is to reduce the incidence of spam and fraud.
 TCR registration accomplishes this by collecting and verifying a business's name, federal registration number, address, and contact information.